BenBruyneel/ChemicalsDB/README.md

 Additonal note:

 Originally this was meant to be hosted on a dedicated shiny server at work but this turned out to be a bit problematic, so I decided to use it from the server drives that people in my department have access to anyway.
-Only thing needed was an installation of R itself and some packages plus a windows shortcut to R telling it to launch the shiny app:
+Only thing needed was the installation of R itself and some packages plus a windows shortcut to R telling it to launch the shiny app:

 "C:\Program Files\R\R-3.6.3\bin\R.exe" -e "shiny::runApp('N:/Chemical log/application/chemicalDB', launch.browser = TRUE)"